joaquinmenendez/Cloud_Computing_Project_2/README.md

 # Push Image
 docker image push $dockerpath

-#To run the conatiner.
+#To run the contianer.
 You would need to expose a port to connect with the docker port.
-In this case I am using 8080 for both.
+#In this case I am using 8080 for both.
 docker run -p 8080:8080 -it mellijoaco/describer bash
 ```